redpesk-core/sec-lsm-manager/docs/Objectives.md

 # SEC-LSM-MANAGER

-The objective of this project is to remake the security-manager of Tyzen for AGL.
+The main objective of this project is to remake the Tyzen security-manager for AGL.
 The security context has evolved.
-In order to clearly define the need we want, I will start by reviewing the key points of the old security-manager.
+In order to clearly define our need, I will start by reviewing the key points of the old security-manager.

 - Defining SMACK access rights on files
 - Define cynara rights